Thirstums/BlueberryTart/README.md

 ## In Progress Projects
 - BlueberryTart
 - Platify (AI Based playlist generator)
-- Inventory & Hud layout mod Minecraft
+- Ayumi-Sama AI (Assustant Ai that learns how to Play games and have Human converstations) (Neuron Network)

 ## Upcoming Projects
 - Built in Recepie Page (BlueberryTart addon)
-- Ayumi-Sama AI (Ai that learns how to Play games and have Human converstations) (Neuron Network)
 - Interactable jukeboxes that can play spotify playlist/songs and youtube links.
 (Minecraft mod)